anju-ma/SOC-Investigation-Labs/1_Wondows_Security_Investigations/01_Brute_Force_login_Detection/README.md

 |--------------|-----------|
 | T1110 | Brute Force |

-Adversaries attempt to guess passwords repeatedly to gain access to user accounts.
+Adversaries attempt to guess passwords repeatedly to gain unauthorized access to user accounts.
 # Impact Analysis
 If successful, a brute force attack may allow attackers to:
 * Gain unauthorized access to user accounts